-- C. Source Limitations: Obtain each type of cement of the same brand from the same manufacturer's plant, each aggregate from one source, and each admixture from the same manufacturer.

 - D. Comply with ACI 301, "Specification for Structural Concrete," including the following, unless modified by the requirements of the Contract Documents.

 - 1. General requirements, including submittals, quality assurance, acceptance of structure, and protection of in-place concrete.

 - 2. Formwork and form accessories.

 - 3. Steel reinforcement and supports.

 - 4. Concrete mixtures.

 - 5. Handling, placing, and constructing concrete.

 - E. Testing Agency Qualifications:

-- 1. Independent agency, acceptable to authorities having jurisdiction, and acceptable to engineer, qualified according to ASTM C 1077 and ASTM E 329 for testing indicated.
+- Independent agency, acceptable to authorities having jurisdiction, and acceptable to engineer, qualified according to ASTM C 1077 and ASTM E 329 for testing indicated.

-- F. Testing Agency is responsible for conducting, monitoring, and reporting results of all tests required under this Section.
+- F. Testing Agency is responsible for conducting, monitoring and reporting results of all tests required under this Section.
 Testing Agency shall immediately report test results showing properties that do not conform to Project Specification requirements to Contractor's authorized on-site representative and to Owner's authorized on-site representative.

 - G. Testing Agency: Submit following Field Test information for Project Concrete unless modified in writing by Engineer:

 - 1. Project name and location.

 - 2. Contractor's name.

 - 3. Testing Agency's name, address, and phone number.

 - 4. Concrete supplier.

 - 5. Date of report.

 - 6. Testing Agency technician's name (sampling and testing).

 - 7. Placement location within structure.

 - 8. Time of batching.

 - 9. Time of testing.

 - 10. Elapsed time from batching at plant to discharge from truck at site.

 - 11. Concrete mixture identification number.

 - 12. Weather data:

 - a.
 Air temperatures.

 - b.
 Weather.

 - 13. Field test data:

 - a.
-Date, time, and place of test.
+Date, time and place of test.

 - b.
 Slump.

 - c.
 Concrete Temperature.

 - d.
 Slump flow (for SCC).

 - e.
 Air content.

 - 14. Compressive test data:

 - a.
 Cylinder number.

 - b.
 Age of concrete when tested.

 - c.
 Date and time of cylinder test.

 - d.
 Curing time (field and lab).

 - e.
 Cross-sectional area of cylinder.

 - f.
 Compressive strength.

 - g.
 Type of failure (at break).

 - H. Mockups: Before casting concrete, build mockups to verify typical joints, surface finish, texture, tolerances, and standard of workmanship.
 See Paragraphs "Finishing Formed Surfaces" and "Finishing Floors and Slabs" within this Section for criteria.
 Build mockups to comply with the following requirements, using materials indicated for the completed Work:

 - 1. Obtain Engineer's acceptance of mockups before casting concrete with specified finishes.

-- 2. Mockups may be performed at inconspicuous areas and if approved, incorporated into the final work.

-- 3. Remove and replace rejected mockups at no additional cost.
+- 2. Approved mockups may become part of the completed Work if undisturbed at time of Substantial Completion.

 - A. American Concrete Institute (ACI): - 1.
 ACI 117, "Standard Specifications for Tolerances for Concrete Construction and Materials." - 2.
 ACI 214R, "Evaluation of Strength Test Results of Concrete." - 3.
 ACI 301, "Specifications for Structural Concrete." - 4.
 ACI 302.1R, "Guide for Concrete Floor and Slab Construction." - 5.
 ACI 305R, "Hot Weather Concreting." - 6.
 ACI 306.1, "Cold Weather Concreting." - 7.
 ACI 308R, "Guide to Curing Concrete." - 8.
 ACI 308.1, "Standard Specifications for Curing Concrete." - 9.
 ACI 318, "Building Code Requirements for Structural Concrete & Commentary." - 10.
 ACI 347, "Guide to Formwork for Concrete." - 11.
 ACI 347.2 "Guide to Shoring/Reshoring of Concrete Multistory Buildings." - B. American Society for Testing and Materials (ASTM): - 1.
 ASTM A 36, "Standard Specification for Carbon Structural Steel." - 2.
 ASTM A 615, "Standard Specification for Deformed and Plain Carbon -Steel Bars for Concrete Reinforcement." - 3.
-ASTM A 706, "Standard Specification for Low-Alloy Steel Deformed and Plain Bars for Concrete Reinforcement."
+ASTM A 706, "Standard Specification for Low-Alloy Steel Deformed and Plain Bars for Concrete Reinforcement." - 4.
+ASTM A 775, "Standard Specification for Epoxy-Coated Steel Reinforcing Bars." - 5.
+ASTM A 884, "Standard Specification for Epoxy-Coated Steel Wire and Welded Wire Reinforcement for Reinforcement." - 6.
+ASTM A1064, "Standard Specification for Carbon-Steel Wire and Welded Wire Steel Reinforcement, Plain and Deformed, for concrete."